davidohayon669/react-native-youtube/README.md

 Can be changed while mounted.
 Overridden at start by `videoId` and `videoIds`.
 * `play`: Controls playback of video with `true`/`false`.
 Setting it as `true` in the beginning itself makes the video autoplay on loading.
 Default `false`.
 * `loop`: Loops the video.
 Default `false`.
-* `playsInline`: Controls whether the video should play inline, or in full-screen.
+* `fullscreen`: Controls whether the video should play inline or in fullscreen.
 Default `false`.
 * `controls`: A number parameter to decide on the player's controls scheme.
 Supported values are `0`, `1`, `2`.
 Default `1`.
 On iOS the numbers conform to [These Parameters](https://developers.google.com/youtube/player_parameters?hl=en#controls).
 On Android the mapping is `0 = CHROMELSEE`, `1 = DEFAULT`, `2 = MINIMAL` ([More Info](https://developers.google.com/youtube/android/player/reference/com/google/android/youtube/player/YouTubePlayer.PlayerStyle)).
 * `showFullscreenButton`: Show or hide Fullscreen button.
 Default `true`.
 * `showinfo` *(iOS)*: Setting the parameter's value to false causes the player to not display information like the video title and uploader before the video starts playing.
 Default `true`.